udemirezen/kaggle-analytics-edge-15/README.md

 # The Analytics Edge - Kaggle Competition 2015

-Solution using R to The Analytics Edge Kaggel competition for 2015
+Jose A. Dianes
+13 April 2015